czgaotian/learning-languages/behaviorQuestion/index.md

 - Overall, this role feels like a great chance for me to grow and contribute to something meaningful.

+- I’m fascinated by the intersection of software and hardware, and [XXX]'s mission to combine AI with robotics aligns perfectly with that interest.
+I enjoy working on technical challenges that have a tangible impact, and developing a web-based programming interface for robots sounds both challenging and exciting.
+The opportunity to work on-site with a multidisciplinary team also appeals to me, especially in a fast-growing, international environment.

 ## why do you want to move to (xx country)?

 > Share your reason for job change, Relate to your career goals